General Program Information

 Evaluation of the resident’s performance is vital to the resident’s development and will consist of (at least) the following evaluations.

-Summative evaluations are completed by the preceptor at the conclusion of the resident’s learning experience.
+Summative evaluations are completed by the preceptor at the conclusion of the resident’s learning experience and quarterly during longitudinal learning experiences.
 Summative evaluations are designed to evaluate the resident’s performance on the goals and objectives assigned to their learning experiences.

 Formative evaluations are related to specific events and tasks.
 It is precise feedback given at a specific moment in time after observing the resident’s activity.
 Formative feedback is usually given verbally by the preceptor.
 Formative evaluations may be completed as often as deemed necessary by the preceptor.